 Don't believe everything.

-almost 2 years ago Allykat said:
+about 5 years ago Allykat said:

 This was absolutely fabulous.
 Such a nice twist.
 Good work!

 The story is very good.
 I love the concept.
 Could be longer, but I understand its for a contest.
 Good luck in the contest by the way.
 Love the descriptions which provide vision even though they are breif.